Todd Steussie

+Early life and college

 Steussie attended Agoura High School graduating in 1989 in Agoura Hills, California, and was a letterman in football.
 In football, he was a first team All-State selection as a defensive lineman.

+Steussie played collegiately at the University of California, Berkeley, where he was a three-time All-Pac-10 selection (twice first-team).
+As a senior he was honored with the Morris Trophy as the conference's best offensive lineman, and was selected as a first-team All-American.
+In 2013 he was inducted into the school's hall of fame.